thiagowfx/raytracer-lcg-2014/README.md

-To build the project, cd into its top level then:
+This project is managed entirely by **cmake**.
+To build it, cd into its top level then:

 ```
 mkdir build && cd $_